 With all the crowd in Angkor, it can be difficult to get the perfect picture.
 Try to take pictures from different angles, wait for the crowd to get thinner and don’t push people.
 Get creative with editing tools or make photos black and white to avoid dull coloring.

-Cambodia is a beautiful country with rich history, there are plenty of reason to like many travelers like it.
-Read more about reason to like Cambodia.
+Cambodia is a beautiful country with rich history, there are plenty of reason to like it.
+If you are doubleful about visiting then these are some good reason to like Cambodia.

 Some interesting facts about Angkor Temple Complex –